mercadopago/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 To link your application account to your sellers' accounts, you need to make an authorization through OAuth.

 To start, follow these steps:
-1. Create or set up your application
+1. Create or set up your application.
-2. Link a Mercado Pago account to your application
+2. Link a Mercado Pago account to your application.
-3. Generate credentials to operate
+3. Generate credentials to operate.

 <br>

 ### Create and set up your application

-First you need to have your [application created](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/applications/create-app) with a unique ID name.
+First you must have your [application created](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/applications/create-app) with a unique name.

 Then, you need to **set up a Redirect URL for your application**.
-Go to [Your Applications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel), click on your application's options and select Edit.
+Go to [Your Applications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel), click on your application's options and select "Edit".

 In Redirect URL field add the URL to where you would like to redirect your sellers after they are correctly linked.
 Remember that you will receive each of your sellers' authorization codes for their credentials in the URL you added.